• Skip to primary navigation

 Baked dog donuts without icing should be stored in an air-tight container at room temperature.
 They will stay fresh this way for about a week.

 Oh yes, they sure can!
 All the ingredients in these donuts for dogs are safe for human consumption.
-But people probably won’t like them because they are not sweet.
-I suggest making some baked apple donuts for people.
+They’re great for folks watching their sugar intake.
+Give one a try and you might like it.

-six homemade dog donuts on a wood board
+Three homemade apple dog donuts on a wire rack.

 Great Dog Treat Recipes